Sharing the Season 2020 list

 Family Crisis Council of Rowan County

-Purpose: To help empower victims of rape, incest, sexual assault and domestic violence to take back their lives and eliminate violence in the community by awareness, prevention activities, court advocacy, emergency shelter, 24-hour crisis support, information and referral services, and individual and group counseling.
+Purpose: To help empower victims of rape, incest, sexual assault and domestic violence to take back their lives and eliminate violence in the community by awareness, prevention activities, court and hospital accompaniment, emergency shelter, a 24-hour crisis line for information and referral services, and individual trauma counseling and group sessions for domestic violence and trauma.

 Needs: All donated items should be new and remain unwrapped.
-This year, the most critical needs are for preteens and teenagers.
 Needs by age group:

 • Ages 1-3: car seats; booster seats; outfits; socks; shoes; Pull-Ups; blankets; coats; pajamas; underwear; toys.

-• Ages 9-12: hoodies and sweaters; fashionable hats; gloves; mittens; scarves; coats; winter clothing; socks; slippers; underwear; robes; pajamas; shoes; DVDs; MP3 players and iPods; board and handheld games; radios; headphones.
+• Ages 9-12: hoodies and sweaters; fashionable hats; gloves; mittens; scarves; coats; winter clothing; socks; slippers; underwear; robes; pajamas; shoes; DVDs; Bicycles, iPods; board and handheld games; radios; headphones.

-• Ages 13-17: portable CD/DVD players; clock radios; gift certificates to local stores; clothing; wallets; purses; bath items; hair accessories; board or handheld games; DVDs; art supplies; socks; slippers; underwear; pajamas; coats; hoodies; shoes; trendy boots.
+• Ages 13-17: clothing; wallets; purses; bath items; hair accessories; board or handheld games; DVDs; art supplies; socks; slippers; underwear; pajamas; coats; hoodies; shoes; trendy boots, bicycles.

-• Ages 18 and older: sweaters; hats; gloves; mittens; scarves; coats; underwear; pajamas; robes; slippers; shoes; trendy boots; hair dryers; brushes, combs and picks; curling and flat irons; gift certificates; ethnic hair products; clothing; sweat suits; makeup cases and makeup; socks; jewelry; bath items; CD players; radios; portable DVD players; DVDs; MP3 players; and bicycles (to travel to and from work).
+• Ages 18 and older: sweaters; hats; gloves; mittens; scarves; coats; underwear; pajamas; robes; slippers; shoes; trendy boots; hair dryers; brushes, combs and picks; curling and flat irons; ethnic hair products; clothing; sweatsuits; makeup cases and makeup; socks; jewelry; bath items;

-Gift certificates are also appreciated: phone, grocery, gas and clothing cards; cards from Walmart, local restaurants, etc.; movie, concert and theater passes; haircut certificates (please limit to $5-$25).
+Gift certificates are also appreciated: phone, Food Lion, gas and clothing cards; cards from Walmart, local restaurants, etc.; haircut certificates (limit of $5-$25).

 Families First NC Inc.